Report of the Supervisory Board

 Audit and Compliance Committee

-In the reporting period, the Audit and Compliance Committee dealt with the following main topics: The committee conducted a preparatory review of the annual financial statement documents for 2022, the separate non-financial report and the auditor's reports to the Supervisory Board.
-Following a detailed review, the Audit and Compliance Committee raised no objections and recommended the Supervisory Board to endorse the findings of the audit and to approve the financial statements.
-The committee also reviewed the quarterly statements, the half-year financial report and the respective audit reports of the auditor.
-After Deloitte GmbH Wirtschaftsprüfungsgesellschaft, Düsseldorf, was elected as auditor by the Annual General Meeting in the reporting period and declared to the committee that there were no circumstances that would call its impartiality into question, the committee assured itself of the necessary independence of the auditor and issued the audit engagement.
+The committee conducted a preparatory review of the annual financial statement documents for 2023, the separate non-financial report and the auditor's reports to the Supervisory Board.
+Following a detailed review, the Audit and Compliance Committee raised no objections and recommended the Supervisory Board to endorse the findings of the audit and to approve the annual financial statements.
+The committee also reviewed the quarterly statements, the half-year financial report and the respective audit reports of the external auditor.
+After Deloitte GmbH Wirtschaftsprüfungsgesellschaft, Düsseldorf, was elected as auditor by the Annual General Meeting in the reporting period and declared to the committee that there were no circumstances that would call its impartiality into question, the committee verified the necessary independence of the auditor and issued the audit engagement.
 Since then, the committee has continuously reviewed the quality of the audit and the independence of the auditor.
+In addition, the committee obtained information on the internal organization of Deloitte's audit team and discussed the audit strategy and planning as well as the focal points and topics of the audit with the auditor.
+There was also regular dialogue between the Audit and Compliance Committee - in particular the Chair - and the auditors outside the meetings.

 Nomination and Remuneration Committee